Top 10 Best Black Football Players (All-Time List)

 3. Samuel Eto’o – Cameroon

-Samuel Eto’o is a true Cameroonian legend.
+Samuel Eto’o is a true Cameroonian legend and is widely considered one of the greatest African players of all time.
 When it comes to club competitions, he has won a lot of trophies.
 From the La Liga with Barcelona to winning the treble with Inter to coming to the Premier League with Chelsea, the Cameroonian striker has won a lot of trophies.
 From the League titles to the UEFA Champions League, he has won a lot of silverware.

-Having won 15 trophies in his illustrious club career, Eto’o established himself as one of the most clinical finishers the football world has seen.
+The Barcelona icon won 15 trophies in his illustrious club career.
+Eto’o established himself as one of the most clinical finishers the football world has seen.
 With 754 games in his professional club career, he has scored 368 goals and created 121 assists.
-He is highly regarded as one of the best black football players in the world.
+The legendary forward is highly regarded as one of the best black football players in the world.
+At the international level, Eto'o led his country to lift the African Cup of Nations twice successfully in 2000 and 2002.

 2. George Weah – Liberia

 If we are speaking of the top African talents, George Weah is the name everyone expects to appear on the list.
-Till now, he is the first and only African player to win a Ballon d’Or.
+Till now, the Liberia legend is the first and only African player to win the prestigious Ballon d’Or award for his exceptional performances.
 George Weah has broken the barrier and allowed generations of players to dream big and make it in Europe.
 His 1995 Ballon d’Or win has been a milestone in African football.

-He has played 478 games for clubs like Monaco, PSG, AC Milan, Chelsea, and more during his impressive professional club career.
-With 193 goals and 66 assists to his name alongside 11 trophies, he had a successful football career.
-Weah is regarded as one of the best black football players.
+He has played 478 games for clubs like Monaco, Paris Saint-Germain, AC Milan, English club Chelsea, and more during his impressive professional club career.
+With 193 goals and 66 assists to his name alongside 11 major trophies, he had a successful football career.
+Therefore, Weah is regarded as one of the best black players in football.
+George was one of his kind; he acted as a motivation for fellow African players to follow in his footsteps to success.

 1. Pele – Brazil

 What a player and legend of the game he was, inspiring generations after generations with his skills and abilities.
 AS per IFFHS, the Brazilian legend has racked up 1241 goals, including unofficial friendlies and tour games in 1363 matches.
-Pele is highly regarded as one of the best black football players of all time.
+Pele is highly regarded as one of the greatest black football players of all time.
+He has often been credited for popularising the spot globally during the 1960s and 70s with his unreal influence.

 Frequently Asked Questions